Houghton on the Hill

 Houghton on the Hill /ˈhoʊtən/ is a village and civil parish lying 6 mi to the east of Leicester in the Harborough district, in Leicestershire, East Midlands in England.
 The population of the civil parish at the 2011 census was 1,524.

 An entry for Houghton on the Hill is recorded in the Domesday Book.

-In Dec 2007, the village made national news headlines, and was dubbed "the village of the scammed" when a large number of fraudulent credit card charges in the Far East were linked to the JET filling station.

-In Aug 2008, Sri-Lankan born cashier, Nyal Rajput, was jailed for two years and nine months after admitting to the charge of obtaining property by deception.
-A total of £175,000 was stolen in the scam, which affected almost every house in the village.
+In 2007, the village made national news headlines, and was dubbed "the village of the scammed" when a large number of fraudulent credit card charges in the Far East were linked to the JET filling station.
+In August 2008, Sri-Lankan born cashier, Nyal Rajput, was jailed for two years and nine months after admitting to the charge of obtaining property by deception.
+A total of £175,000 was stolen in the scam.

 Residents

 The population of Houghton was 1,548.
 (2011 census) Many of Houghton's residents commute to Leicester, Uppingham (in Rutland) or other nearby towns.
 The village is the birthplace of the famed Australian landscape artist John Glover (1767-1849).

 The Manor of Houghton was owned by Thompson Family for many years until it was sold to George Anthony Legh Keck in 1805.
 It later passed to the Lilford Family until 1913 when it was sold.
 Since 2019, three new housing estates have been built on the outskirts of the village increasing the population significantly.